How does the case review process work?

 If I have a case, how much are your fees?

-That being said, I generally do ask clients to pay for all third-party costs, such as court fees, filing fees, discovery costs, deposition fees, expert witness fees, travel, copies, etc.
+That being said, I generally do ask clients to pay for all third-party costs, such as court fees, filing fees, discovery costs, deposition fees, expert witness fees, travel, copies, etc. In many cases, I do ask my clients to make an initial deposit to cover these anticipated costs (generally $350-$500, depending on the circumstances).

 How long does it take for you to let me know if I have a case?